abhiwand/atk/doc/source/ad_inst_ia1.rst

 #.
 Yarn(MR2)
 #.
 Zookeeper

-You need python to run the |IA| python client.
+You need Python to run the |IA| Python client.
-The |IA| python client will run with python 2.6 or 2.7.
+The |IA| Python client will run with Python 2.6 or 2.7.

 Yum Repository Requirements
 ===========================